dryals/social-heterosis/README.md

 ## Publication:

-_Why diversity matters: non-additive fitness benefits of individual versus colony-level genetic variation in social insects_
+_Individual and social heterosis act independently in honey bee (Apis mellifera) colonies_

-by Ryals, D.K., Buschkoetter, A.C., Given, K.J., and Harpur, B.A.
+by: Ryals, D.K., Buschkoetter, A.C., J Krispn Given, and Harpur, B.A.

 Pre-Print: